epolevikov/Asgan/README.md

-# Description
 Asgan – [As]sembly [G]raphs [An]alyzer – is a tool for analysis of assembly graphs.
-The tool takes two assembly graphs in the GFA format as input and finds the minimum set of homologous sequences (synteny paths) for the graphs and then calculates different statistics based on the found paths.
+The tool takes two assembly graphs in the GFA format as input and finds the minimum set of homologous sequences (synteny paths) shared between the graphs.
+As output, Asgan produces various statistics and a visualization of the found paths in the .gv format.

 # Installation
 ```